auth0/docs/articles/appliance/dashboard/nodes.md

 At the end of each row detailing a Node instance are two buttons:

 * **Reboot**: if clicked, Auth0 reboots the node;
-* **Remove**: if clicked, Auth0 dissociates the node from this particular account/Appliance instance.
+* **Remove**: if clicked, Auth0 removes the node from the status list.
+If the node is still running, the configuration area will publish a new status.